 In my family, at least a couple of summer weekends were dedicated to cooking Humitas to freeze and store for the winter.
-The precise moment is when the suitable variety of corn, call “Humeros,” and the basil is abundant and cheap, but before the corn is over ripen and turns dry.
+The precise moment is when the suitable variety of corn, called “Humeros,” and the basil are abundant and cheap, but before the corn over-ripens and turns dry.
 Always check the corn; it should look milky.

 It is unnecessary to do everything in one day; you can cut and match the corn’s husk and leave the mixture ready the day before.
-The next day made the humitas and enjoyed it!
+The next day, I made the humitas and enjoyed it!
 Serve with an excellent Chilean salad.
 Or a few slices of real tomatoes, a true ode to the Chilean summer.